 Modified AC control unit developed for Porsche center console.
 Arduino-driven, unit features 2 1/2" LED displaying various temps and control settings.
 System operates off temp & humidity sensors placed inside evaporator, outside car, and inside cabin.
 Above: Presentation with option to include 2 paddle switches between stock Porsche AC control knobs.
 Below: Build in progress.
 Dimmer switch is incorporated so display does not annoy at night.
 Leather covered module fits into existing console cubby.

-Low milage Motronic-driven engine has replaced high milage CIS-driven engine in this Porsche modification.
-Alternative to this swap was to rebuild CIS engine.
-Customer chose Motronic engine option.
+Low milage Motronic-driven engine has replaced high milage CIS-driven engine in this "modification."
+Alternative to this mod was to rebuild CIS engine.
+The owner is very pleased with the move from CIS to Motronic.

 The 935 was Porsche's factory racing version of the 930 prepared for FIA-Group 5 rules.
 Introduced in 1976, the 935 became one of the most successful racing cars in history.
 Originally configured with fender mounted headlights, Porsche discovered a rules loophole concerning fender modifications and subsequently redesigned the car's leading edge to minimize drag and increase downforce.
 The result was the "slantnose."